Assembly polls: Union ministers to hold discussion with Punjab BJP leaders | Politics

 - India

-Three Union ministers and a BJP MP will hold discussions with the party’s Punjab leadership over the state Assembly polls, which are due early next year.
+Three Union ministers and a BJP MP will on Thursday hold discussions with the party’s Punjab leadership over the state Assembly polls, which are due early next year.

 The BJP had appointed Union ministers Gajendra Singh Shekhawat as its incharge for the state Assembly polls while Hardeep Puri, Meenakshi Lekhi and MP Vinod Chawra were appointed as co-incharges.